thegrimsleeper/devfolio/README.md

 # Welcome to my DevFolio!
-This repo contains some of my various programming projects.
+This repo contains some of my favorite programming projects.
 Below I've provided a brief description.
 More detailed description contained within projects own README